OpenCHAMI/openchami.org/content/guides/getting_started.md

   noindex: false # false (default) or true
 ---

 OpenCHAMI has everything you need to go from bare hardware to a running cluster in a matter of minutes.
-In the guide below, we'll show you how to install and run the OpenCHAMI services in a VM with all the containers you need to generate an inventory of your compute nodes and boot them.
+In the guide below, we'll show you how to install and run the OpenCHAMI services with all the containers you need to generate an inventory of your compute nodes and boot them.

 Happy HPC!